accuaccu/secret-moon/README.md

 # secret-moon
-Documentation, devlopment, and collaboration for secrect correlation analysis between temperature and electricty price
+Documentation, devlopment, and collaboration for secrect correlation analysis between temperature and electricity price.